 - 15 mentors and 15 mentees will be selected to participate in this program.

-- Mentoring sessions will be held via interactive webinars and one-on-one conversations with assigned mentor via phone, email, and virtual platforms.
+- Mentoring sessions will be held with assisted mentor via phone, email and/or virtual platforms.

 - Submission of the mentorship application and signed mentor and mentee guidelines.

-- Availability to participate through the length of the program (10 months, September-June).
+- Availability to participate throughout the length of the program (9 months, October-June).

 - Access to internet connection: minimum- DSL or cable connection.